Daviyar/Portfolio/README.md

 ### AditionVisualization.pdf is a flowchart used to show code for adding two integers
 ##File Name: Python.png
 ###Python.png is code used to add two integers
+## File Name: DJFlowerClass.pdf
+### DJFlowerClass.pdf is a class diagram made for a flower